mattyoung101/omicron/documentation/docs/about.md

 Some new innovations we have developed this year include:

-- **Omicam**: our advanced, custom-developed vision application designed to replace the OpenMV H7.
-Written mainly in C, Omicam is capable of 70 FPS field object tracking at 720p (1280x720 pixels), and 1cm accurate robot position estimation (localisation) by solving a multi-variate optimisation problem in real time.
+- **Omicam**: Our advanced, custom-developed vision application.
+Omicam is capable of 70 FPS ball, goal and line detection at 1280x720 resolution, and ~1.5cm accurate localisation by using a novel sensor-fusion approach involving a multi-variate non-linear optimisation problem.
-- **Omicontrol**: our custom, wireless/wired, all-in-one robot control software.
+- **Omicontrol**: Our custom, wireless/wired, all-in-one robot control software.
 Written in Kotlin, this program is used to tune our cameras, move robots around and visualise sensor data.
-- **Mouse sensor and velocity control**: our robots have fully working PWM-3360 mouse sensors, which we use to accurately estimate and control our robot's velocity on the field, in addition to interpolating our localisation data.
+- **Mouse sensor and velocity control**: Our robots have fully working PWM-3360 mouse sensors, which we use to accurately estimate and control our robot's velocity on the field, in addition to interpolating our localisation data.
-- **Advanced game strategies**: using the above projects, our movement software developers have combined highly accurate localisation data with precise velocity control to enable the execution of advanced ball-manipulation strategies on the field, designed to get the upper edge on our opponents.
+- **Advanced game strategies**: Using the above projects, our movement software developers have combined highly accurate localisation data with precise velocity control to enable the execution of advanced ball-manipulation strategies on the field, designed to get the upper edge on our opponents.
+- **Double dribbler and kicker:** (TODO hardware team write info)
 - Wheels(?)
-- Double dribbler and kicker(?)

 Some technologies we build upon this year include:

-- **FSM**: last year, we introduced the concept of a Hierarchical Finite State Machine (HFSM) as a novel method of organising robot behaviour through a graph of inter-connected state machines, each which contains a series of states that can be "switched" through.
+- **FSM**: In 2019, we introduced the concept of a Hierarchical Finite State Machine (HFSM) as a novel method of organising robot behaviour through a graph of inter-connected state machines, each which contains a series of states that can be "switched" through.
 This year, we continue to build upon this technology, introducing more states to our FSM.
-- **Protocol Buffers:** last year, we unveiled Protocol Buffers as a an easy and intuitive way of passing complex data between devices.
+- **Protocol Buffers:** In 2019, we unveiled Protocol Buffers as a an easy and intuitive way of passing complex data between devices.
 This year, we continue to use the Google-developed technology, expanding upon its usage scope significantly.
 - PCBs (modular?)
 - Wheels